-Temporary health insurance can help bridge a short-term coverage gap, whether you’ve recently lost an employer-sponsored plan or you’re waiting for new coverage to begin.
-A short-term health insurance plan is not designed to be a long-term solution, but this coverage can help if you experience an accident or major illness during a period when you don’t have comprehensive health insurance.
+Temporary health insurance can help bridge a short-term coverage gap, whether you’ve recently lost an employer-sponsored plan or you’re waiting for new coverage to begin.1 A short-term health insurance plan is not designed to be a long-term solution, but this coverage can help if you experience an accident or major illness during a period when you don’t have comprehensive health insurance.1

 Here’s what you should know before buying a temporary health insurance plan.

-What Does Temporary Health Insurance Cover?Temporary health insurance plans offer limited coverage.
-Typically, they do not provide the same comprehensive coverage as an Affordable Care Act (ACA) plan.
-Short-term health plans are not comprehensive plans, so they are not required to cover the ACA’s 10 essential benefits, including routine office visits, preventive care, maternity care, mental health services, and prescription drugs (outside of hospitalization).
-However, some temporary medical insurance plans will provide coverage for some of these services.
-Before enrolling in a short-term health plan, carefully check the plan’s benefits.
+What Does Temporary Health Insurance Cover?Temporary health insurance plans offer limited coverage; typically, they do not provide the same comprehensive coverage as an Affordable Care Act (ACA) plan.2 They do not cover pre-existing conditions and are medically underwritten.
+Short-term health plans are not comprehensive plans, so they are not required to cover the ACA’s 10 essential benefits, including routine office visits, preventive care, maternity care, mental health services, and prescription drugs (outside of hospitalization).3 However, some temporary medical insurance plans will provide coverage for some of these services.2 Before enrolling in a short-term health plan, carefully check the plan’s benefits.

 How Long Can You Have Short-Term Health Insurance?

-Short-term health plans can be purchased outside of the Open Enrollment Period for up to 364 days (just under one year).
-You may be able to reapply for coverage for up to 36 months (three years), depending on the state where you live.
-Also, temporary health insurance plans can often be cancelled, without penalty, at any time during the coverage term.
-Some states have limitations on temporary medical insurance policies.
-HealthMarkets can help you determine whether your state has short-term plan restrictions.
+Short-term health plans can be purchased outside of the Open Enrollment Period for up to 364 days (just under one year).1 You may be able to reapply for coverage for up to 36 months (three years),1 depending on the state where you live.
+Also, temporary health insurance plans can often be cancelled, without penalty, at any time during the coverage term.4 Some states have limitations on temporary medical insurance policies.5 HealthMarkets can help you determine whether your state has short-term plan restrictions.

 Can You Get Temporary Health Insurance Between Jobs?

-Yes, you can get temporary medical insurance between jobs.
-Short-term health insurance can also be a beneficial, cost-effective option for people who are:
+Yes, you may apply for temporary medical insurance between jobs.1 Short-term health insurance can also be a beneficial, cost-effective option for people who are:3

 - Waiting to be enrolled in a group plan by a new employer.